Using an SSH client application, login/ssh to unix.ucsc.edu, then use the following commands to prepare your web site:

 Updating Your Web Pages

-Once your site has been created, there are two basic ways that you can update content; SMB or SFTP.
-Note that in order to connect via SMB, you must be on a UCSC wired network or the Eduroam wireless network.
-If you are on a restricted network at UCSC or are off campus, you must connect to the UCSC VPN service before you will be able to contact our servers.
+Once your site has been created, you can access your web site files using a SFTP client application.
+Note that in order to connect via SFTP, you must be on a UCSC wired network or the Eduroam wireless network.
+If you are on a restricted network at UCSC or are off campus, you must connect to the UCSC VPN service before you will be able to login to our servers.

-Anything you put in this folder will be published on the web.
-Remember that in order for your files to be published, they must be world-readable.
+Anything you put in the public_html folder will be published on the web.
+In order for your files to be published, they must be world-readable.
 You can achieve this by using the following command:

 chmod 644 <Your File Name>